crowdpro3/bogdanvlviv.github.io/_posts/2016-10-02-decorator-pattern-in-ruby.markdown

 - [Evaluating Alternative Decorator Implementations In Ruby](https://robots.thoughtbot.com/evaluating-alternative-decorator-implementations-in)
 - [Decorator Pattern in Ruby](http://nithinbekal.com/posts/ruby-decorators)

-and asked myself - "What is the best realization of the Decorator Pattern in Ruby?".

 You can use [`SimpleDelegator`](https://docs.ruby-lang.org/en/2.3.0/SimpleDelegator.html) for building Decorators in Ruby.

 > NOTE: Please read about the Ruby class [`SimpleDelegator`](https://docs.ruby-lang.org/en/2.3.0/SimpleDelegator.html) and its parent class [`Delegator`](https://docs.ruby-lang.org/en/2.3.0/Delegator.html) to understand how it works.